testplan.report.testing package

 Propagate tag indices after merge operations.

-merge_children(report, strict=True)
+merge_entries(report, strict=True)

+For report groups, we call merge on each child report and later merge basic attributes.
+With default strict=True, MergeError will be raise if uid does not match.
 However sometimes original report may not have matching child reports.
 For example this happens when the test target’s test cases cannot be inspected on initialization time (e.g. GTest).
+In this case we can merge with strict=False so that child reports are directly appended to original report’s entries.

 Shortcut for getting if report status should be considered passed.